Irish won’t benefit from ruling against Australia’s ‘backpacker’ tax

 Court rules tax cannot be levied on certain nationalities as it broke tax agreements

-As it stands, Irish backpackers do not stand to benefit from a landmark legal ruling against Australia’s so-called “backpacker tax” following a case taken by Irish accounting firm Taxback. com.
+Thousands of Irish backpackers will not benefit – at least for now – from a landmark legal ruling against Australia’s so-called “backpacker tax” following a case taken by Irish accounting firm Taxback. com.

-However Taxback.com said it was hopeful the ruling would apply to all backpackers as it made the tax “unworkable” and that Irish nationals on working holiday visas there would benefit.
+However, the company said the ruling in an Australian court made the tax “unworkable” and was likely to force the Australian tax authorities to review the measure in its entirety.
+There are estimated to be up to 75,000 Irish nationals on working holiday visas in Australia in any given year.

-The Federal Court in Brisbane on Wednesday ruled that the tax could not lawfully be applied to citizens of eight countries - the UK, the US, Germany, Finland, Chile, Japan, Norway and Turkey - as it violated Australia’s tax agreements with these countries.
+The federal court in Brisbane ruled on Wednesday that the controversial tax could not lawfully be applied to citizens of eight countries – the UK, the US, Germany, Finland, Chile, Japan, Norway and Turkey – as it violated doule taxation agreements Australia has with these countries.

 “It’s entirely unlikely that any taxation office would have in place different regimes for the same community based on their country of origin,” she said.

-The decision means that the tax cannot apply to citizens of the eight affected countries - in effect, rendering them exempt from the tax.
-Visitors from the eight countries account for approximately 50 per cent of all visitors who come to Australia on 417 or 462 Working Holiday Visas.
+The decision means the tax cannot apply to citizens of the eight countries .
+Visitors from those countries account for approximately 50 per cent of all visitors who come to Australia on 417 or 462 Working Holiday Visas.

 The overall contribution of the backpacker sector to the Australian economy is estimated at $3.5 billion per year.